What is managed WordPress hosting?

 An example of managed hosting features.

 These should include most or all of the key characteristics we discussed earlier.
-In particular, look to see if the provider will manage updates and backups for you, as it’s a good sign.
+In particular, look to see if the provider will manage updates and backups for you.
+These are two good baseline features that should be offered at a minimum.

 Next, see what it provides in terms of security and performance optimization.
 The provider should be upfront about what it does to keep your site safe and maintain solid speeds and up-time.
 If in doubt, get in touch with the sales team via chat and ask them outright.